 Clawback provisions would be enforceable if agreed upon at the time of an award's grant or included in an award's terms and conditions.
 The clawback provisions' enforceability would be uncertain, however, if they were applied to existing arrangements.

-Several regulatory obligations or requirements may apply with respect to financial instruments awarded to executives under incentive plans.
+Several regulatory obligations or requirements may apply with respect to the award of financial instruments to executives under incentive plans.

 i Public offers of securities

-The offering of financial products to directors or employees may benefit from several exemptions from the general obligation 38 to publish a prospectus in compliance with either the Prospectus Regulation39 or the national provisions40 in relation to all offerings to the public of financial products.
+The offering of financial products to directors or employees may benefit from several exemptions from the general obligation38 to publish a prospectus in compliance with either the Prospectus Regulation39 or the Italian provisions40 regulating the offerings to the public of financial products.
 In particular, the following may be exempted:

-- the offering of financial instruments to existing or former directors, employees or financial promoters by their employer,41 provided that a document is made available to the public containing information on the number and nature of the securities and the reasons for and details of the offer;42
+- the offering of financial instruments to existing or former directors, employees or financial promoters by their employer,41 provided that a document is made available to the public containing information on the number and nature of the financial instruments and the reasons for and details of the offer;42

 - financial instruments that are offered to fewer than 150 people, other than qualified investors;43